| Eowyn awoke to feel Legolas' lips

 orc, and had stubbornly insisted that the healers continue treating

-him, even after they had said there was no hope.
+him, even when they had said there was no hope.

 But I was a coward, thought Haldir, and that is another